UMD-AOSC/hybrid-godas/jobs/README.md

+Jian Kuang 20190627
+These will be separated into J-Jobs and scripts

 These are the scripts that are combined by rocoto to form the multiple job steps needed to run the Hybrid-GODAS.
 Further documentation on each step is available within the script files.

 | script                  | descrtiption |